Understanding Reflexology: A Path to Well-Being

 Chronic tension

+While reflexology does not diagnose, repeated clinical experience shows that these symptoms frequently reflect underlying stress patterns rather than isolated physical issues.
 Research into stress physiology supports this view, showing how prolonged nervous system activation can influence digestion, sleep, hormone regulation, and immune response.

 The Nervous System Is Central to Almost Everything

-Over time, it becomes clear that many clients are not simply tense, they are overstimulated.
+Over time, it becomes clear that many clients are not simply tense; they are overstimulated.
+Reflexology works primarily through the nervous system, and studies have shown it may:

 Promote parasympathetic activation